josh-va/joshuavanarsdale.com/readme.md

 The code in this project is licensed under the MIT License.
 The content is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
 For more details, see the [LICENSE](./LICENSE) and [content-license.md](./content-license.md) files.
+SVG icons are by [Font Awesome](https://fontawesome.com/) are are licensed under their [Font Awesome Free License](https://fontawesome.com/license/free).